 - Regulated Medical Waste or other Biohazard Waste

-- Other Industrial/Commercial Waste (e.g., Including but not limited to Oil & Gas Well Drilling Fluids, Pharmaceutical Waste, Rendering Waste, Waste from Household Hazardous Waste Collection Events)
+- Other Industrial/Commercial Waste (including but not limited to Pharmaceutical Waste, Rendering Waste, Waste from Household Hazardous Waste Collection Events)

-More detailed descriptions of the above waste types can be found on Page 8 of the Waste Transporter Permit Application (PDF) (272 KB).
+More detailed descriptions of the above waste types can be found on page 7 of the Waste Transporter Permit Application (PDF) (234 KB).

 Who doesn't need a permit?

-6 NYCRR Part 364 exempts a range of waste types and waste transported under certain conditions.
+6 NYCRR Part 364 (link leaves DEC website) exempts a range of waste types and waste transported under certain conditions.
 The list below contains the most frequently applied exemptions, but not all.
 A waste transporter permit is not required for the following:

 - Municipal solid waste (i.e., household garbage)

 - Construction and demolition debris (that does not contain friable asbestos)

 - Nonhazardous scrap (such as scrap metal, plastic)